Bookitlab Core Facility Management Software

 Prime time: 9AM- 5PM, Monday through Friday.

-Session length: Users may schedule 1-3 hour sessions during prime time.
-But you can continue to use the instrument if there are no other reservation on the schedule after your time.
-There are no limits when signing up for evenings, UMBC holidays, and weekends.
+Session length: Users may schedule 30 min to 3-hour long sessions during prime time.
+Once your reservation is completed, you may continue to use the instrument if there is no one on the schedule.
+There are no session length limits when signing up for evenings, UMBC holidays, and weekends.

 Cancellation: If for any reason you cannot use your session, it is your responsibility to delete the entry as early as possible.